stellar/freighter/@stellar/lyra-api/README.md

 ## Installation

-Before this can be imported in another project in this monorepo, run `yarn build` to create the built package.
+Before this can be imported in another project in this monorepo, run `yarn build` in this directory to create the built package.